 We appreciate your efforts during the performance improvement plan period and wish you the best in your future endeavors.

-Please understand that this decision is final, Details regarding your final pay check and other benefits are enclosed in this letter.
+All the details regarding your final paycheck and other benefits are enclosed in this letter.

 If you have any questions or require any additional information, please do not hesitate to contact [HR Manager’s Name] at [HR Manager’s Contact Information].